keep-network/tbtc-v2/typescript/api-reference/classes/CrossChainExtraDataEncoder.md

 # Class: CrossChainExtraDataEncoder

-Implementation of the CrossChainExtraDataEncoder that handles both Ethereum (20-byte) and Solana (32-byte) addresses.
+Implementation of the CrossChainExtraDataEncoder that handles both Ethereum (20-byte) and Solana/SUI (32-byte) addresses.
+It relies on the destination chain context provided during instantiation to differentiate between 32-byte address formats (Solana vs SUI).

 ## Implements